XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Workload Characteristics

-To assist XR systems research on real-time MMMT workloads, we define a benchmark suite based on industrial metaverse MMMT use cases.
-Before discussing the benchmark suite in~\autoref{sec:benchmark}, we first define the MMMT classification and the characteristics of a realistic MMMT workload, cascaded and concurrent MMMT.
+To assist XR systems research on real-time \abbrvWorkload{} workloads, we define a benchmark suite based on industrial metaverse \abbrvWorkload{} use cases.
+Before discussing the benchmark suite in~\autoref{sec:benchmark}, we first define the \abbrvWorkload{} classification and the characteristics of a realistic \abbrvWorkload{} workload, cascaded and concurrent \abbrvWorkload{}.